Home

-Home Projects Tech Info Downloads Links News e-mail Store
+Home Projects Tech Info Media Links Contact Store

-160m to 6m High perfomance down conversion Front End
+160m to 6m High perfomance Front End subsystem

 Martein Bakker, PA3AKE has designed a HF Front End down converter based in part on the H-Mode Mixer or switched mixer developed by Colin Horrabin, G3SBI, that offers extremely third-order intermodulation intercept figures and high dynamic range.